Satyaprem Ki Katha: Development

 The film was officially announced with a motion poster on 23 June 2021 by Sajid Nadiadwala, to be directed by Sameer Vidwans and starring Kartik Aaryan.
 The title was originally slated to be Satyanarayan Ki Katha.
 It was later renamed Satyaprem Ki Katha due to controversy.

 Casting

 Kartik Aaryan was chosen to play the lead, in his first collaboration with Sajid Nadiadwala.
-It was later reported that Kiara Advani is cast opposite Aaryan, in their second film after Bhool Bhulaiyaa 2 (2022).
+It was later reported that Shraddha Kapoor was in talks for the female lead, however, after issues with her fees the role ultimately went to Advani in her second film with Aaryan after Bhool Bhulaiyaa 2 (2022).
 Her inclusion in the film was confirmed in July 2022.

 Filming

-First schedule began on 3 September 2022 and in just a month the film got wrapped up on 6 October 2022.
+The film went on floors on 3 September 2022 in Mumbai and the first schedule ended on 6 October 2022.
+In November 2022, the production moved to Ahmedabad, Gujarat.
+The final schedule began on 31 March 2023 in Kashmir.
+In April 2023, Advani wrapped up shoot.

+The film was shot in various locations, including Ahmedabad, Vadodara, Gondal, Mumbai, Pune, Srinagar, and Gulmarg.